SaintLawrenceIslandYupik/digital_corpus/README.md

 ## Version

-This is the development version of the St. Lawrence Island Yupik digital corpus.
+This is version 0.1.0 of the St. Lawrence Island Yupik digital corpus.

-This version incorporates changes made after the release of version 0.0.3 on 21 July 2020.

 ## Tokenization Status